gaetanlhf/SaSHa/README.md

 - ✅ **Authentication for remote imports** with token and basic auth support
 - ✅ **Smart caching system** for remote imports with configurable timeout
 - ✅ **Keyboard shortcuts** for efficient navigation and operation
+- ✅ **Top-level group filtering** to limit display to specific groups

 ## Installation